TeyKra/TeyKra/README.md

-# Hi there 👋 I'm TeyKra
+# Hi there 👋 I'm Morgan

 ## 🎓 About Me